MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-user-licenses.md

     Connect-Entra -Scopes 'User.ReadWrite.All','Organization.Read.All'
     ```

-    Select **Consent on behalf of your organization** before accepting in the sign-in dialog box.

 1. Users to assign licenses are created in your tenant and assigned a location.
 To find user accounts that don't have a `UsageLocation`, run this command:

    ```powershell